Top of page logo

 The unobtrusive and easy to adjust buckles are extremely flexible and offer a wide range of strap angles, so it’s easy to adjust this mask even underwater.

-Its also nice that the skirt is double feathered – this is usually only seen in framed masks but it helps secure a stable, watertight fit on any face shape.
+It’s also nice that the skirt is double feathered – this is usually only seen in framed masks but it helps secure a stable, watertight fit on any face shape.

 With the ScubaPro Ghost looking as cool as it does, it would be nice if future additions came in more colours; currently it is only available in black or white.